fieldtrip/website/workshop/femfuns2022.md

 - By whom: Maria Carla Piastra, Thom Oostendorp, Geertjan Huiskamp, and Robert Oostenveld
 - When: 24 November 2022
-- Where: Donders Centre for Cognitive Neuroimaging, Kapittelweg 29, Nijmegen, room 2.258
+- Where: Donders Centre for Cognitive Neuroimaging (DCCN), Kapittelweg 29, Nijmegen, room 2.258
 - Audience: Researchers with previous knowledge of volume conduction modeling, source reconstruction, ECoG applications, MATLAB

 ## What is the workshop about?